ClickCease

 • South Carolina Adult Protective Services

-• The South Carolina Department of Public Health, Department on Aging
+• SC Department of Public Health or Department on Aging

-• South Carolina Department of Social Services, the Long-Term Care Ombudsman Office
+• SC Department of Social Services – Long-Term Care Ombudsman Office

 Reporting abuse in South Carolina